Whiley/RFCs/text/0000-importwith.md

 # Motivation

-At this stage, `import` statements in Whiley are a bit cumbersome.
-For example, I end up writing stuff like this a lot:
+At this stage, `import` statements in Whiley are a bit cumbersome at times.
+For example, one ends up repeating a pattern like this a lot:

 ```
 import std::vector
 import Vector from std::vector
 ```

-This allows me to write something like this:
+This is used because it allows one to write something like this:

 ```
 Vector<int> vec = Vector([1,2,3])